Introduction

 Professor

 My name is Pedro Forquesato, I am an associate professor in the Department of Economics at FEA/USP and a researcher at LabPub.
 More information about me can be found in my website.
 My area of expertise is in applied microeconomics, with a focus on public sector economics.
-In 2025, I teach public economics (this course), principles of microeconomics and and game theory (all at the undergraduate level).
+In 2025, I teach public finance (this course), principles of microeconomics, and game theory (all at the undergraduate level).

 Contact

 For specific and individual questions send me an e-mail.
-If you want to talk in person, you can book an appointment using the link available on Moodle.
+If you want to talk to me in person, you can book an appointment using the link available in Moodle.
 My office number is 217 in FEA2.

 Please, always send me emails that are clearly identified, legible, polite and relatively short.
 (If the email you are writing is longer than 2 paragraphs, it might be better talking to me in person.)